juliocesarlq/juliocesarlq/README.md

 I've built software tools together with small businesses and big government organizations.
 Many of the initiatives on which I have worked, from conception to deployment, have involved the development of new ideas.
 I've created a variety of software tools, including an 👁 eye-controlled e-book reader, a native 📍 location-based iOS iPhone app, and web applications for organizations like 🚄 (BART) Bay Area Rapid Transit in San Francisco.

 I have substantial experience with Python, JavaScript, C++, Swift, and Java coding languages.
 In addition, many of the tools and libraries that are used with them, such as Flask and React.
+Please take a look at some of my projects on github!

 ## 📫 How to reach me:
 - ✉️ send me an <a href="mailto:juliocesarlopez@me.com?subject=👋🏼 Hey Julio, I checked out your site&body=I thought we could possibly work together on.....">email</a>